Disc Archiving System Preserving Data for the Future

 – Disc Writer/Drive

 Compatible disc writers (burners) and drives (readers) are required to create and access data on optical discs.
-It’s important to make sure that the drive supports the specific type of disc you want to use, whether it’s CD, DVD, or Blu-ray.
+It’s important to ensure that the drive supports the specific type of disc you want to use, whether it’s CD, DVD, or Blu-ray.

 – Data Backup Software